 You Can Become a Recovery Warrior

 Guess what?
 At Recovery Warriors we believe anyone can recover from their eating disorder.
 We know this is true, because we have seen it happen, time and time again.
-Regardless of your age, your history, or your disorder…. deep down inside of you there is a recovery warrior.
-She is strong, and wise, and courageous.
+Regardless of your age, your history, gender, or your disorder…. deep down inside of you there is a recovery warrior.
+You are strong, and wise, and courageous.
 Resilient too.
-And you can access her now.
+And you can access your power now.

 11 Ways to Become a Recovery Warrior Now